A Founders Tale

 From the beginning, Perelandra College has not only been a school but also a church dedicated to helping our students and those they may teach or to whom they minister the essential principles of Christian life, which we find most clearly given in the Sermon on the Mount, Matthew 5-7.

 So, after our long season in limbo and evaluation of our minds and spirits, we decided to transform the college emphasis from writing to Christian Wisdom.
 Along with this change, we chose to apply to the California Bureau of Private Postsecondary Education for a waiver from the regulations they demand from secular colleges.
 We are quite willing to abide by helpful guidelines, but many of the BPPE regulations are primarily applicable to vocational institutions, which we are decidedly not.
-One of our goals, besides grounding our students in Christian Wisdom is to help them become perpetual seekers of knowledge and proficient critical thinkers, which experience and observation tells us too many Christians fail or decline to be.
-In pursuit of this goal, we ask our students to study writing and to practice writing in every class.
+One of our goals, besides grounding our students in Christian and some relevant classical wisdom is to help them become perpetual seekers of knowledge and proficient critical thinkers, which experience and observation tells us too many Christians fail or decline to be.
+In pursuit of this goal, we ask our degree program students to study writing and to practice writing in every class.
 In all, our requirements are meant to elevate both the spiritual and intellectual quality of Contemporary Christian culture.